 Gingerbread Cake Recipe FAQ

-The warm spices of cinnamon, ginger, and allspice combined with the richness of molasses create that gingerbread flavor we all know.
-A melt-in-your-mouth rich and soft cake will pair wonderfully with an equally rich french vanilla ice cream.
+The warm spices of cinnamon, ginger, and allspice combined with the richness of dark molasses creates the iconic gingerbread flavor we all know.

-Using a 9-inch pan, whether round or square, will work best with this recipe.
-No additional changes would need to be bake to cook time or temperature.
+Using a 9-inch pan, whether round or square, works best with this recipe.
+No additional changes need to be made to the bake time or oven temperature.
 No access to a 9-inch pan?
-You can easily fill a 12-count cupcake pan with this recipe.
+You can easily make 12 cupcakes with this recipe.

 - Red Velvet Cupcakes